TL;DR

 And most importantly: what isnât this telling us?

 Because the cost of trusting a clean signal without verification isnât just compliance failure.
-Itâs operational failure.
-Customer trust lost.
+Itâs an operational failure.
+Customer trust is lost.
 Headlines made.

 And all because we thought a perfect score meant a perfect partner.